varunkumardev/amitmerchant1990.github.io/_posts/2021-08-20-why-choose-react-native-for-your-business.md

 author: Harikrishna Kundariya
 website: https://twitter.com/harikrishnakun7
 authorImage: /images/Harekrishna-Headshot.jpg
-authorDescription: <b>Harikrishna Kundariya</b> is a marketer, developer, IoT, ChatBot &amp; Blockchain savvy designer, co-founder, Director of <a href="https://www.esparkinfo.com" target="_blank">eSparkBiz Technologies</a>.
+authorDescription: <b>Harikrishna Kundariya</b> is a marketer, developer, IoT, ChatBot &amp; Blockchain savvy designer, co-founder, and the director of <a href="https://www.esparkinfo.com" target="_blank">eSparkBiz Technologies</a>.
 His 10+ years of experience enables him to provide digital solutions to new start-ups based on IoT and ChatBot.
 ---

 No matter what field your business is in, having a mobile application to improve your customer’s engagement and experience helps it immensely.